 Get It Right With Prototyping: 5 Steps to Turn your Concept into a Reality

 Most people believe that prototyping is only meant for the early stages of product development, however, this is not true.
-Many engineers use prototyping to test and perfect their concepts.
+Many engineers and inventors use prototyping to test and perfect their concepts.
 Without prototyping, you might end up incurring more costs in the long run by spending more on larger manufacturing runs or having a less than optimal product design.
 Prototyping helps you avoid these mistakes.
 Here are five steps to help turn your concept into reality.

 1. Product Concept